GuidoPenta/GuidoPenta/README.md

 * 🤝  I'm open to collaborate with anyone (but only on modifying readme.md, it's the only thing I can do)
 * ⚡  Metal drummer | Dad x2 | Geek | I like to speak (and i speak a lot)
 *     This is your daily fortune cookie quote:
-> 🥠 You have rice in your teeth.
+> 🥠 You love Chinese food.
   ### Let's play!

 ### Our Tech Stack